sedol1339/files/abstracts.md

 Huang, G., Li, Y., Pleiss, G., Liu, Z., Hopcroft, J. E., & Weinberger, K. Q. (2017).
 Snapshot Ensembles: Train 1, get M for free. arXiv, 1704.00109.
 Retrieved from https://arxiv.org/abs/1704.00109v1

+    - We train a single neural network, converging to several local minima along its optimization path
+    - We leverage recent work on cyclic learning rate schedules to obtain repeated rapid convergence
+    - The resulting technique, Snapshot Ensembling, compares favorably with traditional network ensembles

 Huang, F., Ash, J., Langford, J., & Schapire, R. (2017).
 Learning Deep ResNet Blocks Sequentially using Boosting Theory. arXiv, 1706.04964.
 Retrieved from https://arxiv.org/abs/1706.04964v4

 Ioffe, S. (2017).
 Batch Renormalization: Towards Reducing Minibatch Dependence in Batch-Normalized Models. arXiv, 1702.03275.
 Retrieved from https://arxiv.org/abs/1702.03275v2

 Jastrzębski, S., Kenton, Z., Arpit, D., Ballas, N., Fischer, A., Bengio, Y., & Storkey, A. (2017).
 Three Factors Influencing Minima in SGD. arXiv, 1711.04623.
 Retrieved from https://arxiv.org/abs/1711.04623v3

+    - We investigate the previously proposed approximation of SGD by a stochastic differential equation (SDE)
+    - Higher values of the ratio of learning rate to batch size lead to wider minima and often better generalization
+    - We study this theoretically and confirm experimentally
+    - Learning rate schedules can be replaced with batch size schedules

 Kaiser, L., Gomez, A. N., Shazeer, N., Vaswani, A., Parmar, N., Jones, L., & Uszkoreit, J. (2017).
 One Model To Learn Them All. arXiv, 1706.05137.
 Retrieved from https://arxiv.org/abs/1706.05137v1

 Kaiser, Ł., Nachum, O., Roy, A., & Bengio, S. (2017).
 Learning to Remember Rare Events. arXiv, 1703.03129.
 Retrieved from https://arxiv.org/abs/1703.03129v1

+    - How to make memory-augmented DNNs better at life-long and one-shot learning of rare events?
+    - We present a large-scale life-long memory module that exploits fast nearest-neighbor algorithms
+    - It provide the ability to remember and do life-long one-shot learning: it can remember training examples shown many thousands of steps in the past and it can successfully generalize from them
+    - We try it with RNNs and image classification CNNs
+    - We set a new SOTA for one-shot learning on the Omniglot dataset

 Khrulkov, V., & Oseledets, I. (2017).
 Art of singular vectors and universal adversarial perturbations. arXiv, 1709.03582.
 Retrieved from https://arxiv.org/abs/1709.03582v2

-    -  A new algorithm for constructing adversarial perturbations
+    -  We propose a new algorithm for constructing adversarial perturbations
-    -  Computing (p, q)-singular vectors of the Jacobian matrices of hidden layers of a network
+    -  To do this we compute (p, q)-singular vectors of the Jacobian matrices of hidden layers of a network

 Khrulkov, V., Novikov, A., & Oseledets, I. (2017).
 Expressive power of recurrent neural networks. arXiv, 1711.00811.
 Retrieved from https://arxiv.org/abs/1711.00811v2